Upper School Back to School Resources

-All Hun students are required to have an iPad or MacBook; iPads are recommended.
+All Upper School students are required to have an iPad or MacBook; iPads are recommended.
 Please note: Middle School students must use an iPad.
-See more information about our iPad requirements.
-For new students, we recommend optimally a 10.5 inch iPad Air or 11 inch iPad Pro with 256GB capacity or at minimum a 10.2 inch iPad or 10.9 inch iPad Air or a MacBook Air with at least 256GB.
+See more information about our technology requirements.
+For new students, we recommend optimally an 11 inch iPad Pro with at least 256GB or at minimum a 10.2 inch iPad or 10.9 inch iPad Air or a MacBook Air with at least 256GB.

 Subscribe to The Hun School's online calendar for the most up-to-date resources for School-related events, activities, and schedules.
 Select the RSS icon in the upper right corner of the calendar grid to choose which calendar you would like to subscribe to.
 Fall arrival and start dates are now confirmed.

 Students will be sent their final updated class schedule for the 2021 - 2022 Academic Year at the end of July via email from Mr. Hews, head of the upper school, along with other important orientation information.
-Schedule changes can begin August 24th by contacting the appropriate grade level dean.
+Schedule changes can begin August 23rd by contacting the appropriate grade level dean.
 For questions, please contact your grade level dean or Registrar Bruce Hayden.

-The Upper School day begins at 8:25 a.m. and ends at 3:05 p.m.
+The Upper School day begins at 8:25 a.m. and ends at 3:00 p.m.
 Extra Help is available at 8:00 a.m. and 3:05 p.m.
 Co-curricular opportunities like athletics, academic teams, and performing arts, take place after 3:35 p.m.
-Grab-and-Go breakfast will be available in the global Commons beginning at 7:30 a.m.
-Breakfast and dinner for boarders will be served at staggered times in the dining hall.
+Breakfast is available in the dining hall at 7:30 a.m.

 GRADE LEVEL DEANS

 Grade Level Deans work together throughout the year on advisory and assembly programming and individual advisement.
 By working with various constituencies across campus we ensure a universal system of support for your student.
 GLDs are also available for support and questions.